Fast, secure, risk-free booking guaranteed.

 If your group has climbers under the age of 18, contact us prior to booking to make arrangements.

-Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet, whether that’s at the guide shop at Telluride or a predetermined location.
+Once you and your guide agree on the details of your itinerary, you will meet your guide at the Bridal Veil Falls trailhead, sometimes referred to as the Valley View Parking area, where you can park for free.
+Your guide will work with you on a plan for the day of your trip.
 The guide will choose the appropriate terrain dependent on conditions and the ability of the group.